 Lactic Acid System

 What is Lactic Acid?
 It is simply a by product when muscles produce energy without sufficient oxygen available.
-Sometimes also known as Anaerobic Glycolysis due to the initial process being the same as aerobic glycolysis (as mentioned above), only without oxygen.
-So, as before 10 chemical reactions occur within the Sarcoplasm which turn Carbohydrate into Pyruvic acid and 2 molecules of ATP.
+Sometimes also known as Anaerobic Glycolysis due to the initial process being the same as aerobic glycolysis (as above), only without oxygen.
+So, as before 10 chemical reactions occur within the Sarcoplasm of the muscle which turn Carbohydrate into Pyruvic acid and 2 molecules of ATP.
 The difference now being the lack of oxygen meaning the carrier molecule NAD+ cannot offload the Hydrogen (H+) by-product of glycolysis causing a build up in the cell.

 To try to prevent an increase in acidity the pyruvic acid accepts the H+, forming Lactic acid.
 If oxygen was present the H+ would be transported to the Mitochondria for use in the Kreb's cycle.
-Lactic acid is thought to interefere with muscle contraction due to disrupting the binding of Calcium to Troponin.
+Lactic acid is thought to interfere with muscle contraction by disrupting the binding of Calcium to Troponin.
 Acidity also stimulates free nerve endings within the muscle, causing pain.
-Due to lactic acid production, this energy system can only be predominant for up to 2 minutes.
+This form of energy production in the body can only be predominant for up to 2 minutes.

 Following anaerobic exercise, despite the metabolic process used not requiring oxygen, your body will be in Oxygen Debt and so your respiration rate will be very high.